european-summer-of-code/esoc2026/README.md

 Open source project should:

-* create a list with development projects
+* create a list with development projects.
-* ensure that mentors are available
+* ensure that mentors are available.
-* communicate their capacity for stipend slots and mentored slots
+* communicate their capacity for stipend slots and mentored slots.

 (this information queried via the [open source project form](https://forms.office.com/e/SYZhwAUShs))